Netherlands internship visa requirement

 Expat groups and information for foreigners

-The Netherlands is a highly tolerant and welcoming country where it seems like every other person come from another country.
+The Netherlands is a highly tolerant and welcoming country where it seems like every other person comes from another country.
 Workplaces are filled with people coming from all over the world.
-For this reason, there are a huge expat and foreign communities that can help you start your life in the Netherlands.
+For this reason, there are huge expat and foreign communities that can help you start your life in the Netherlands.
 Websites like IAmExpat offer plenty of advice on topics ranging from the types of rental agreements to how to protect yourself against the rain.
-InterNations and the like help you connect to other expats living in your area to start building your own community!
+InterNations, and the like, help you connect with other expats living in your area to start building your community!

-Besides these, you can find groups like “Expats in the Netherlands”, “Young Expats Netherlands” and “Netherlands Expats” on Facebook.
-It help you find out more about the professional as well as the leisure side of living in the Netherlands.
+Besides these, you can find groups like “Expats in the Netherlands,” “Young Expats Netherlands,” and “Netherlands Expats” on Facebook.
+It helps you find out more about the professional as well as the leisure side of living in the Netherlands.